DanCardin/sauce/README.md

 Depending on the level of similarity to the above shells, you may be able to get away with using one of the above `shell init` hooks until explicit support is added

-See the [Configuration Reference](./doc/config.md) for available configuration options.

 ## Targets